Stellar parallax: Principle

+where E_{Sun} is 1 AU.

 The more distant an object is, the smaller its parallax.

 Stellar parallax measures are given in the tiny units of arcseconds, or even in thousandths of arcseconds (milliarcseconds).
 The distance unit parsec is defined as the length of the leg of a right triangle adjacent to the angle of one arcsecond at one vertex, where the other leg is 1 AU long.
 Because stellar parallaxes and distances all involve such skinny right triangles, a convenient trigonometric approximation can be used to convert parallaxes (in arcseconds) to distance (in parsecs).
 The approximate distance is simply the reciprocal of the parallax: $d \text{ (pc)} \approx 1 / p \text{ (arcsec)}.$ For example, Proxima Centauri (the nearest star to Earth other than the Sun), whose parallax is 0.7685 arcseconds, is 1 / 0.7685 arcsecs = 1.301 pc distant.

 Variants

 Stellar parallax is most often measured using annual parallax, defined as the difference in position of a star as seen from Earth and Sun, i.e. the angle subtended at a star by the mean radius of Earth's orbit around the Sun.
 The parsec (3.26 light-years) is defined as the distance for which the annual parallax is 1 arcsecond.
 Annual parallax is normally measured by observing the position of a star at different times of the year as Earth moves through its orbit.

 The angles involved in these calculations are very small and thus difficult to measure.
 The nearest star to the Sun (and also the star with the largest parallax), Proxima Centauri, has a parallax of 0.7685 ± 0.0002 arcsec.
 This angle is approximately that subtended by an object 2 centimeters in diameter located 5.3 kilometers away.